Deltares-research/liwo-static/README.md

 ## Semantic releases
 If you specify fixes and features in your commit messages a new [semantic release](https://github.com/semantic-release/semantic-release) will be created, after a merge with master.

+## Design
+Icon designs are stored under the folder src/img/design.
+They are stored in svg which can be  edited using illustrator.

 ## Deployment

 Deployment is done through travis based on the gh-pages branch.
 See the [test server](http://deltares.github.io/liwo-static).